 Before you add an Elastic Agent, a Fleet Server must be running.
 Refer to Add a Fleet Server.

-Endpoint Security cannot be integrated with an Elastic Agent in standalone mode.
+Endpoint and Cloud Security cannot be integrated with an Elastic Agent in standalone mode.

 Important information about Fleet Serveredit